|

 (Westminster or Auburn),

-reduce the number to five
+may reduce the number to five

-members with not more than one
+members, with not more than

-of the members being from
+one of the members being from

 any one church.
 The decisions